Akil Baddoo Player Props: Tigers vs. Royals

-On Monday, Akil Baddoo (.176 on-base percentage in past 10 games, 150 points below season-long percentage) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+On Thursday, Akil Baddoo (hitting .133 in his past 10 games) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Mariners.
+He had a hitless showing in his last game (0-for-2 with two RBI) against the Royals.

 Akil Baddoo Game Info & Props vs. the Royals